Brightsite-Plasmalab/PyReactorKit/README.md

 # PyReactorKit

-A Python package for simulating some commonly used chemical reactors.
+A Python package for simulating some commonly used chemical reactors, built on top of [Cantera](https://github.com/Cantera/cantera)

 ## Installation